ipar2022/kickstarter-analysis/README.md

 Performing data analysis on Kickstarter to uncover trends
 - Overview of Project

 - Louise’s fundraising event for her play almost reached its goal.
-The Kickstarter data set will show the Outcomes based on goals and outcomes based on launched dates and there funding goals.
+The Kickstarter data set will show the Outcomes based on goals, outcomes based on launched dates, and there funding goals.

 - Analysis and Challenges